invariantlabs-ai/invariant/README.md

 pip install git+https://github.com/invariantlabs-ai/invariant.git
 ```

-You can then import and use the analyzer in your Python code:
+You can then import and use the analyzer in your Python code ([Open example in Playground](https://playground.invariantlabs.ai/#0)):

 ```python
 from invariant import Policy